Maya-Claveau/PP1-Sparrows-Nest/README.md

 Before <img src="assets/images/testing-mob-v-navbar-before.png" width="150"> After <img src="assets/images/testing-mob-v-navbar-after.png" width="150">

-4. The website took it's shape as I was working on it, an example below is the direction and request form section, you can see the jorney it took to progress.
+4. The website took it's shape as I was working on it, an example below is the direction and request form section, you can see the journey it took to progress.

 <img src="assets/images/testing-dir-reqform-v1.png" width="150"> <img src="assets/images/testing-dir-reqform-v2.png" width="150"> <img src="assets/images/testing-dir-reqform-vfinal.png" width="150">

+5. The Book Now link on the landing image is not centered on device width between 450 - 990px, I am aware of this issue, due to time constraints, I didn’t get it fixed.

 ------